nandabritto/Where_is_Billy/README.md

 ### User Stories

-+ As a user, I want to…
++ As a user, I would like to be able to …

-1.	be able to easily navigate throughout the website and questions.
+1.	easily navigate throughout the website and questions.
-2.	be able to see in which question I am answering and how many more I have;
+2.  see in which question I am answering and how many more I have;
-3.	be able to add my name and save my score;
+3.	add my name and save my score;
-4.	be able to see the best 5 scores;
+4.	see how I rank on the High Scores.
+5.  quickly check the High Scores when coming back to game later on.

 ### 1. Strategy

  * Project Purpose

-    *
-    *
-    *
-    *
+    Create an interactive quiz with consistent styling across all pages ensuring that the application runs flawlessly across all devices.

+Project Goals

+   + Provide a fun and interactive application;
+   + Test general peoplo knowledge about landmarks and places around the world;
+   + Allow user to los scores and compare with previews attempts.

 ### 2. Scope